specs-cli/specs-cli/templates/generate-feature-code.md

   - All API endpoints tested with valid and invalid inputs
   - All UI components tested with user interaction scenarios
   - All integration points between system layers verified
+- **Apply developer decisions from QUESTIONS.md** for any previously unclear testing requirements
 - **Log any test failures or gaps** and document workarounds or assumptions made
 - **If first feature**: Security requirements from `/specs/infrastructure.md` validated
 - **If additional feature**: New feature maintains existing security standards and doesn't introduce vulnerabilities
+- **Reference QUESTIONS.md** for any developer answers about security clarifications or decisions
 - **Track any missing security specifications** and document the security measures implemented
 - Performance benchmarks met if specified
 - **Document any missing performance requirements** and the benchmarks used for validation